asrhou/NATMI/README.md

 ```

-Visualise cell-connectivity-summary networks from the results of ExtractEdges.py and DiffEdges.py:
+Visualise cell-connectivity-summary networks from the results of ExtractEdges.py or DiffEdges.py:

 ```bat
    python VisInteractions.py --sourceFolder /path/to/result/folder --signalType lrc2p --weightType mean --detectionThreshold 0.2 --plotFormat pdf --drawNetwork y --plotWidth 12 --plotHeight 10 --layout kk --fontSize 8 --edgeWidth 0 --maxClusterSize 0 --clusterDistance 1
 ```

-ExtractEdges.py creates a folder (in the result folder) containing networks with three different weights.
-DiffEdges.py creates a folder (in the result folder), containing networks with three different weights in reference and target datasets.
+If run on the output of ExtractEdges.py, VisInteractions.py creates a new folder in the output folder of ExtractEdges.py containing networks with three different weights.
+If run on the output of DiffEdges.py, VisInteractions.py creates a new folder in the output folder of DiffEdges.py, containing networks with three different weights in reference and target datasets.
 Additionally, delta networks are drawn, where yellow edges are (non-significant) edges with the fold change of their weights in two conditions of two or less.
 For other edges, a red color indicates the edges with a weight higher in the reference dataset, and a green color indicates the edges with a weight higher in the target dataset.
 The color intensity scales with the degree of change.

-Visualise cell-to-cell communication networks between two cell types using results of ExtractEdges.py and DiffEdges.py:
+Visualise cell-to-cell communication networks between all possible pairs of cell types using results of ExtractEdges.py or DiffEdges.py:

 ```bat
    python VisInteractions.py --sourceFolder /path/to/result/folder --signalType lrc2p --drawClusterPair y
 ```

-ExtractEdges.py creates a folder (in the result folder) containing bipartite graphs with three different weights.
-DiffEdges.py creates a folder (in the result folder) containing four kinds of interactions.
+If run on the output of ExtractEdges.py, VisInteractions.py creates a new folder in the output folder of ExtractEdges.py containing bipartite graphs with three different weights.
+If run on the output of DiffEdges.py, VisInteractions.py creates a new folder in the output folder of DiffEdges.py, containing four kinds of interactions.
 From a cell type to another cell type, each kind of interactions form a separate bipartite graph.

 Visualise cell-to-cell communication networks via a ligand-receptor pair from the results of ExtractEdges.py: